Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 What it is that we're living in,

-What it is that we're a part of,
+What it is that we're a part of.

 And just how vast it all is.

-And he said something like,
+And um He said something like,

 What is larger?

-A mountain,
+Some mountain,

-Mount Meru,
+Mount Meru.

 Enormous,